conor-timmis/Social-Insights/README.md

 ## Credits

-The forum Stackoverflow was a massive help towards the editing of my function "screen_time" as I had written it originally to collect data in the survey, but I had found a post which helped with the writing of checking for numbers and decimals in every character of the users input.
+The forum Stackoverflow & W3schools were a massive help towards the editing of my function "screen_time" as I had written it originally to collect data in the survey, but I had found a post which helped with the writing of checking for numbers and decimals in every character of the users input.
 This I was stuck with originally and needed some support and looked around as much as I could.

 ### Content